geseib/tgwwalk/README.md

 ### Build out DNS Infrastructure

 1. Launch a Bind DNS server into the Datacenter (DC1 VPC) using the cloudformation template 3.tgw-dns.yaml

+### Removal

+1. Before deleting the Cloudformation templates, Delete the Site-to-Site VPN from the VPC services console.

+1. Delete the Cloudformation templates in reverse order:
+   - 3.tgw-vpn.yaml
+   - 2.tgw-csr.yaml
+   - 1.tgw-vpcs.yaml

 # To Do: